-Home » Francis Gary Powers Jr. supplied unique information about the shooting down of his father’s U-2
+Home » Francis Gary Powers Jr. provided details on his father’s U-2 being shot down

-Francis Gary Powers Jr. supplied unique information about the shooting down of his father’s U-2
+Francis Gary Powers Jr. provided details on his father’s U-2 being shot down

 by Till Daisd